Onalaska, Washington: Education

+The Onalaska School District provides the community's education, including preschool programs, at Onalaska Elementary/Middle School (OEMS) and Onalaska High School.
+The district shifted to a four-day school week for the 2026 year in order to reduce operating costs as well as improve staff retention.
+Risks for "burnout" to staff and teachers was a noted driver of the revised week.
+The change in schedule did not reduce the work week for administrative staff, including the superintendent, or for custodial and maintenance crews.
+The shift increased class time due to slightly longer hours during the new school week along with the elimination of a mid-week, half-day.
+An optional "enrichment day" is available to high school students one Friday per month to participate in clubs or to complete assigned projects.
+A similar day provides for additional, individualized support for elementary and middle school pupils.

 The high school provides several "workplace-style" classes, including an aquaculture program in which students, in conjunction with local Native American communities and the school, operate a fish hatchery, the only school in the state to do so as of 2017.
 The curriculum began as a partnership with a coal plant in the early 1990s, as a mitigation strategy on the Skookumchuck River.
 In 2023, the students released a combined 135,000 coho and steelhead hatchlings above a dam on Carlisle Lake into Gheer Creek.
 Students can also take a natural resource class, which provides training in brush and field work.
 There are courses for wood and metal working and a school club that teaches outdoor skills.

 Onalaska is home to the Ed Herold Observatory, named after an amateur astronomer who raised the funds for the construction.
 Built by community volunteer efforts, the telescope is the second largest public telescope in the state, measuring a half-inch less than the astronomical equipment at the Goldendale Observatory.
 An after-school astronomy program utilizes the telescope, which itself was named after a volunteer.

 The entire Onalaska High School graduating class of 2017, a total of 43 students, were accepted into a college.
 The 100% rate was part of a statewide initiative, the High School and Beyond Plan, that the school district implemented via a required class called "Senior Success".